 The CARES Act

-U.S. Congress passed and President Trump signed into law the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act) — a significant piece of legislation that seeks to provide approximately $2 trillion worth of economic assistance to consumers and businesses.
+U.S. Congress passed, and President Trump signed into law the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act) — a significant piece of legislation that seeks to provide approximately $2 trillion worth and an additional $900 Billion additional package of economic assistance to consumers and businesses.
 As per the 800 pages legislations, following are available for Small Business:

 Paycheck Protection Program (PPP) Loans: